Collaborative and parametric insurance on the Ethereum blockchain: Introduction

 \section{Introduction}

 A blockchain is a decentralized ledger maintained by consensus within a peer-to-peer network.
 The nodes in this network agree on a shared history of data by executing an algorithm known as a consensus protocol.
-The Bitcoin blockchain, as described by \citet{Nakamoto2008}, employs an algorithm called proof-of-work (PoW) to validate and record transactions between users.
-In contrast, the Ethereum blockchain, introduced by \citet{Buterin2014}, uses a proof-of-stake (PoS) mechanism.
-Ethereum is designed to operate as a "world computer," enabling developers to deploy compiled code to power decentralized applications (dApps) that users can interact with directly.
+The Bitcoin blockchain, as described by \citet{Nakamoto2008}, simply records transactions between bitcoin users.
+In contrast, the Ethereum blockchain, introduced by \citet{Buterin2014}, is also equipped with a compiler to execute pieces of code called smart contract.
+Ethereum is designed to operate as a "world computer," enabling developers to deploy decentralized applications (dApps) that users can interact with directly.

-Through these decentralized applications, Ethereum extends the capabilities of blockchain beyond simple fund transfers, enabling more complex financial operations and fostering the emergence of a new financial ecosystem known as decentralized finance (DeFi), as described by \citet{Schaer2020}.
+Through these decentralized applications, Ethereum extends the capabilities of blockchains beyond simple fund transfers, enabling more complex financial operations and fostering the emergence of a new financial ecosystem known as decentralized finance (DeFi), as described by \citet{Schaer2020}.
 Traditional finance relies on trusted third parties and centralized databases, which involve intermediary costs, lack transparency, operate only during limited hours, and are susceptible to cyberattacks.
 In contrast, distributed ledgers are publicly accessible, replicated in multiple locations, and function continuously, 24/7.
 Furthermore, the code that governs decentralized applications is auditable, improving transparency.
 For further discussion, we refer the reader to \citet[Chapter 2]{Lipton2021}.

 Some criticisms of the financial system can also be extended to the insurance sector.
 Insurance policies are often complex and difficult for the general public to understand.
 Premium calculations are typically based on historical data that are privately held by insurance companies, which limits transparency.
-In addition, the claim settlement process is frequently lengthy and requires on-site assessments by one or more experts.
-In response to these challenges, the industry has witnessed the emergence of a new type of insurance known as parametric or index-based insurance.
-For discussion of its application to crop insurance, see \citet{Abdi2022} and \citet{Conradt2015}.
-Parametric insurance provides compensation based on predefined triggers—such as specific weather conditions or flight delays—rather than relying on traditional, often time-consuming, claims assessments.
-Policyholders may, however, be exposed to basis risk—the risk that the index-based compensation does not accurately reflect the actual loss experienced by the policyholder.
-This straightforward mechanism can be easily encoded in smart contracts, making parametric insurance a promising candidate for blockchain-based insurance solutions.
+In addition, the claim settlement process is lengthy and costly as it requires on-site assessments by one or more experts.